zendeskgarden/react-containers/.github/CONTRIBUTING.md

 - `yarn start` to launch Styleguidist with live reload.
 - `yarn test` to run Jest testing.
-- `yarn lint` to enforce consistent JavaScript and markdown code conventions across all component packages.
+- `yarn lint` to enforce consistent JavaScript and markdown code conventions across all container packages.
 Note this is run as a git `pre-commit` hook.
-- `yarn format` to enforce code style with opinionated formats across all component packages.
+- `yarn format` to enforce code style with opinionated formats across all container packages.
 Note this is run as a git `pre-commit` hook.
 - `yarn build` to rebuild distributions across all packages.
   The build runs as part of the initial install.
 Operates as a facade over a Lerna command; operation may be modified using option [flags](https://github.com/lerna/lerna#flags) (i.e.  `scope`, `since`, or `ignore`).
-- `yarn new` to generate a new React component based on a package template.
+- `yarn new` to generate a new React container based on a package template.

 See our [development documentation](DEVELOPMENT.md) for package